MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/dotnet/0.9.494/Microsoft--Web--WebView2--Core--CoreWebView2Environment.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[BrowserVersionString](#browserversionstring) | The browser version info of the current CoreWebView2Environment, including channel name if it is not the stable channel.
+[BrowserVersionString](#browserversionstring) | The browser version info of the current [CoreWebView2Environment](), including channel name if it is not the stable channel.
 [NewBrowserVersionAvailable](#newbrowserversionavailable) | The NewBrowserVersionAvailable event fires when a newer version of the Edge browser is installed and available to use via WebView2.
-[CoreWebView2Environment](#corewebview2environment) | Initializes a new instance of the CoreWebView2Environment class.
 [CreateCoreWebView2ControllerAsync](#createcorewebview2controllerasync) | Asynchronously create a new WebView.
 [CreateWebResourceResponse](#createwebresourceresponse) | Create a new web resource response object.